shubhamitc/sre619-blogpages/istio-doc/istio.md

 2. Serviec discovery
 3. Circuit breaker
 4. Mapping services across clusters
-5. Regional services and their handling
+5. Regional services and their handling (AKA deployment considerations)

 ## 1. Language and framework
 In order to have granular governanace we devided clusters to different project, this scenario cuts both ways, at one hand it solves some of governanace on other hand it creates a lot of problems for cluster creating and provisioning.
 Just for fun imagine these clusters running across regions...